Drow: Dungeons & Dragons 4th edition

 The drow appear in the Monster Manual for this edition (2008), including the drow warrior, the drow arachnomancer, the drow blademaster, and the drow priest.
 The drow appear as a playable race in the Forgotten Realms Player's Guide (2008) and the Essentials rulebook Heroes of the Forgotten Kingdoms (2010).

 The drow feature in a pre-written playable module called Demon Queen's Enclave (2008) which takes adventurers from levels 14 through 17 into the Underdark to battle the forces of Orcus and possibly ally with members of the treacherous dark elves and/or their minions.
 The drow of Xen'drik are also outlined in the 4E Eberron Campaign Guide (2009).

 Dungeons & Dragons 5th edition

 The drow appear as a playable elf subrace in the Player's Handbook (2014) for this edition.
 They also appear in the Monster Manual (2014) for this edition.
 In the adventure module Out of the Abyss (2015), the players are captured by the drow at the beginning of the adventure.
-The drow are also discussed in the Sword Coast Adventurer's Guide (2015) and in the Mordenkainen's Tome of Foes (2018) supplements, including write-ups for their pantheon updated to the 5E Forgotten Realms status-quo.
+The floodgate to the Abyss is opened by Gromph Baenre, the Archmage of Menzoberranzan, when he tries to harnesses a specific form of power in the Underdark; designer Chris Perkins commented that Gromph is "arguably the most powerful male drow spellcaster in the Forgotten Realms, yet he feels subjugated and betrayed by Lolth and her priestesses".
+Perkins also said the drow are "iconic D&D villains" with a matriarchal society that "is part of their core identity", adding they are "not looking to fundamentally change that" so there should not be expectations for "drow males to supplant their female superiors any time soon".
+The drow are also discussed in the Sword Coast Adventurer's Guide (2015) and in the Mordenkainen's Tome of Foes (2018) supplements.

 The drow of Xen'drik are again outlined in Eberron: Rising From The Last War (2019).
 The new Exandria campaign setting added a non-Lolth based society of drow which was introduced in the Explorer's Guide to Wildemount (2020).
 Per Wizards of the Coast, the drow of these settings are presented as more "morally and culturally complex".
+On June 26, 2020, Netflix and Hulu removed the "Advanced Dungeons & Dragons" episode of the TV series Community from their platforms due to scenes with Chang playing a dark elf by wearing elf ears and makeup resembling blackface.
+A statement from Sony Pictures Television said that the studio supported the decision to remove the episode.